 Basal Cell Carcinoma (BCC), the most common type of skin cancer is often found on the face, neck, and other parts of the body where the skin has had chronic sun exposure or tanning bed use.
 A BCC can appear as an open sore, a red patch or pink, pearly growths.
 This type of skin cancer is easily treated if caught early.

 Here in the south, our warm beaches and summer activities keep us busy in the sun.
 We want to keep you safe and monitor your skin, while you enjoy your time!
-Yearly skin cancer screenings are recommended especially if you have a fair skin type, family history of skin cancer, have extensive sun exposure or use the tanning bed.
+Yearly skin cancer screenings are recommended especially if you have a fair skin type, family history of skin cancer, extensive sun exposure or use the tanning bed.
 Call our office to schedule your skin exam with our experts today!